 Pattern 7: Detecting Temporal Event Sequence Patterns

-Often cited example, although bit simplistic, is that a thief, having stolen a credit card, would try a smaller transaction to make sure it works and then do a large transaction.
-Here the small transaction followed by a large transaction is a temporal sequence of events arranged on time, and can be detected using a regular expression written on top of an event sequence.
+A frequently cited example, although bit simplistic, is that a thief, having stolen a credit card, would try a smaller transaction to make sure it works and then do a large transaction.
+Here the small transaction followed by a large transaction is a temporal sequence of events arranged on time and can be detected using a regular expression written on top of an event sequence.

 Pattern 8: Tracking

 The eighth pattern tracks something over space and time and detects given conditions.
 Following are few examples

 - Tracking a fleet of vehicles, making sure that they adhere to speed limits, routes, and geo-fences.

 - Tracking wildlife, making sure they are alive (they will not move if they are dead) and making sure they will not go out of the reservation.

 - Tracking airline luggage and making sure they are not been sent to wrong destinations